AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 Your `GetViewMatrix` function is where the `lookAt` matrix is stored and is what you will use when creating your view matrix within the main file.

 There are two constructors based on what types of data you enter.
 One of these is with vectors and another with scalar values.
+The arguments also ccontain